BBC’s The War of the Worlds: Where Was the TV Show Filmed?

 Moving on, the Martins Bank building on Water Street doubles up as George’s workplace: the London Evening Chronicle office.
 The building is often dubbed as one of the most suitable examples of interwar classical architecture.

-Moreover, the production also filmed on various streets in Liverpool including Princes Street, Dale Street and Sir Thomas Street.
+Moreover, the production was also filmed on various streets in Liverpool, including Princes Street, Dale Street, and Sir Thomas Street.
 Moreover, Eldon Grove on Eldon Street was also used as a filming location.

-Moreover, Formby beach was also another filming location for ‘The War of the Worlds.’
+Moreover, Formby Beach was another filming location for ‘The War of the Worlds.’
 Here, the attempted boat evacuation scene in the second episode of the mini-series was filmed.
-The site has also served as the filming location for the scene in ‘Peaky Blinders’ where Tommy Shelby and Alfie Solomons confront each other.
+The site also serves as the filming location for the scene in ‘Peaky Blinders’ where Tommy Shelby and Alfie Solomons confront each other.

 Ainsdale Nature Reserve, Southport, UK